Multi-axis Vibration Testing

 Issues with Multi-Axis Configurations

-Multi-axis testing is a promising development, but its configurations raise several concerns.
-The test setup requires attention to new details.
+Multi-axis testing is a promising development, but its configurations have raised several concerns.
+This test setup requires attention to new details.

 Coupling

 Cross-axis motion occurs when excitation along one axis excites another axis or axes.
-An example would be a slip table moving side to side when it should only be moving forward and back.
-While we cannot eliminate cross-axis motion, proper coupling methods can minimize its effect.
+An example would be a slip table moving side to side when its motion should be forward and back.
+While engineers cannot eliminate cross-axis motion, proper coupling methods can minimize its impact on the system.

 A common coupling method employs hydrostatic bearings, which allow connections to pivot freely and permit the transmission of motion from shaker to table.
 Sliding bearings are another option.
-Whatever the coupling method, the goal is to transmit motion without exciting the other axes and let the table move as freely as possible when excitation is applied.
+Regardless of the coupling method, the goal is to transmit motion without exciting the other axes, letting the table move as freely as possible when excitation is applied.

 Resonances

-Resonances are more difficult to control in cross-axis motion because excitation along several axes can potentially excite a resonance along another axis/axes.
+Resonances are more difficult to control in cross-axis motion because excitation along several axes can potentially excite a resonance along another axis or axes.

 The Sound & Vibration article titled “Defining the Global Error of a Multi-Axis Vibration Test” describes the potential for differences in excitation levels during multi-axis testing and includes ways to account for the differences.
 As the article mentions, engineers must design the reference profiles so that resonances are minimized not just along one axis but several.